-Countering the financing of terrorism is a core component of the EU’s strategy in the fight against terrorism.
-As terrorists and their supporters constantly modify their ways to collect, move and gain access to funds, the EU needs to adapt its instruments and measures to deprive them from the possibility to engage in criminal activity.
+Countering the financing of terrorism is a core component of EU’s strategy in the fight against terrorism.
+As terrorists and their supporters constantly modify their ways to collect, move and gain access to funds, the EU needs to adapt its instruments and measures to deny them resources.

-The European Agenda on Security underlines the need for measures to address terrorist financing in a more effective and comprehensive manner.
+The agenda underlines the need for measures to address terrorist financing in a more effective and comprehensive manner.
 It highlights the links with organised crime, feeding terrorism through channels like the supply of weapons, proceeds from drug smuggling, and the infiltration of financial markets.

 The Commission facilitates cooperation between Financial Intelligence Units (FIUs) through the EU Financial Intelligence Units’ Platform, an informal expert group that provides advice and expertise, and supports FIU.net, the decentralised computer network enabling the exchange of information and cooperation between the FIUs.

-The TFTP was set up by the U.S. Treasury Department shortly after the terrorist attacks of 11 September 2001.
-Since then, the TFTP has generated significant intelligence that has been beneficial for both the U.S. and EU States in the fight against terrorism.
-The Report on the value of TFTP Provided Data published on 27 November 2013 demonstrates the important benefits of the TFTP for international counter-terrorism efforts.
+The US Treasury Department set up TFTP shortly after the terrorist attacks of 11 September 2001.
+Since then, the TFTP has generated significant intelligence that has been beneficial for both the US and the EU in the fight against terrorism.

-The EU-US TFTP Agreement , which took effect on 1 August 2010, is a substantial improvement compared to the interim Agreement.
-The text introduces the appropriate safeguards to accommodate legitimate concerns about security, privacy and respect of fundamental rights.
+The agreement between the EU and the US includes appropriate safeguards to accommodate legitimate concerns about security, privacy and respect of fundamental rights.

-Under the Agreement, a European public authority - Europol - assesses whether the data requested in any given case are necessary for the fight against terrorism and its financing.
+Under the agreement, Europol assesses whether the request for data is necessary for the fight against terrorism and its financing.
 Europol also verifies that each request is tailored as narrowly as possible to minimise the amount of data requested.
-If a request for data does not meet these conditions, no data can be transferred under the Agreement.
+If a request for data does not meet these conditions, no data can be transferred.

-Since 2002, and more recently in order to implement UN Security Council resolution 1989 (2011), the EU also imposes certain specific restrictive measures directed against a list of persons and entities associated with the ISIL (Da'esh) and Al Qaeda organisations.
-Council Regulation (EC) No 881/2002 is amended several times per year on the basis of decisions taken by the Sanctions Committee of the United Nations Security Council.
+The EU also imposes certain specific restrictive measures directed against a list of persons and entities associated with ISIL (Da'esh) and Al Qaeda organisations.
+The Council Regulation (EC) 881/2002 on imposing certain specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaida network and the Taliban is amended several times per year on the basis of decisions taken by the Sanctions Committee of the United Nations Security Council.

-In addition, Council Decision (CFSP) 2016/1693 allows for the freezing of funds of persons and entities associated with these organisations, participating in activities such as financing, training, recruiting, or inciting to commit terrorist acts, and/or travelling outside or into the EU to participate in these activities.
+In addition, Council Decision (CFSP) 2016/1693 concerning restrictive measures against ISIL (Da'esh) and Al-Qaeda and persons, groups, undertakings and entities associated with them allows for the freezing of funds of persons and entities associated with these organisations, participating in activities such as financing, training, recruiting, or inciting to commit terrorist acts, and/or travelling outside or into the EU to participate in these activities.